Diagnosing high blood pressure

-If your systolic (top reading) is 180 or above, you may be offered medicines to help lower your blood pressure.
+If your systolic (top reading) is 180 or above, you may be offered medication to help lower your blood pressure.

 Ask about lifestyle tips on diet and exercise and how they can help deliver better blood pressure readings and protect your health.